marianoguerra/einfo/README.rst

 All calls set module, function, arity and line

 einfo:error(Type)
-	Create an error with type set, reason is a string version of type
+	Create an error with type set, msg is a string version of type

-einfo:error(Type, Reason)
+einfo:error(Type, Msg)
-	Create an error with type and reason set
+	Create an error with type and msg set

-einfo:error(Type, Reason, Extra)
+einfo:error(Type, Msg, Extra)
-	Create an error with type and reason and extra set
+	Create an error with type and msg and extra set

 einfo:wrap(Type, Cause)
-	Create an error with type and cause set, reason is a string version of type
+	Create an error with type and cause set, msg is a string version of type

-einfo:wrap(Type, Reason, Cause)
+einfo:wrap(Type, Msg, Cause)
-	Create an error with type, reason and cause set
+	Create an error with type, msg and cause set

-einfo:wrap(Type, Reason, Extra, Cause)
+einfo:wrap(Type, Msg, Extra, Cause)
-	Create an error with type, reason, extra and cause set
+	Create an error with type, msg, extra and cause set

 einfo:format(Type, Format, FormatData)
-	Create an error with type set, reason is a the result of calling at runtime io_lib:format(Format, FormatData)
+	Create an error with type set, msg is a the result of calling at runtime io_lib:format(Format, FormatData)

 einfo:format(Type, Format, FormatData, Extra)
-	Create an error with type and extra set, reason is a the result of calling at runtime io_lib:format(Format, FormatData)
+	Create an error with type and extra set, msg is a the result of calling at runtime io_lib:format(Format, FormatData)

 einfo:wrap_format(Type, Format, FormatData, Cause)
-	Create an error with type and cause set, reason is a the result of calling at runtime io_lib:format(Format, FormatData)
+	Create an error with type and cause set, msg is a the result of calling at runtime io_lib:format(Format, FormatData)

 einfo:wrap_format(Type, Format, FormatData, Extra, Cause)
-	Create an error with type, extra and cause set, reason is a the result of calling at runtime io_lib:format(Format, FormatData)
+	Create an error with type, extra and cause set, msg is a the result of calling at runtime io_lib:format(Format, FormatData)

 Functions